Household Leak Detection

 Garden hoses and irrigation systems should be checked regularly, especially after winter to check for damage from frost or freezing.
 Make sure connections are tight.
 Pipe tape can be used for a quick solution to wrapping up any leaks.

 Most repairs are easy fixes and parts can easily be found at a local hardware store, but contact a licensed plumber if additional help is needed.
 Visit our WaterSense webpage for more information about EPA WaterSense and ways to conserve water.

 City Leak Detection

 Crews continually work at fire hydrants and valves to find any potential water leaks throughout Concord.
-Finding hidden leaks helps to conserve water from our water source at Penacook Lake.
-Stopping leaks also prevents the waste of treated water and reduces the efforts and costs of excessive pumping.
+Finding hidden leaks helps to conserve water from our water source, Penacook Lake.
+Stopping leaks also prevents the waste of City treated water and reduces the efforts and costs of excessive pumping.
 Water service will not be interrupted unless a leak is found.
 Notice will be given if a leak is found before repair.
 The City of Concord is not responsible for leaks found within private property.